gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 The self-refuting version: *"There is no objective truth."*

 Is that statement objectively true?
-If yes — there is objective truth.
+If yes, there is objective truth.
-If no — why believe it?
+If no, why believe it?

 The sophisticated version: *"Truth is always perspective-dependent;
 there is no view from nowhere;